Exploring the Innovative Design of Bira Gun

 Museum Exhibits and Research

-Today, Bira guns can be found in select museums, where they are studied and displayed alongside other historical firearms.
-They offer a tangible glimpse into the technological advancements of their era.
-Scholars continue to research these weapons to uncover more about their construction, use, and impact on Nepal’s military history.
+Today, Bira guns can be found in select museums where they’re studied alongside other historical firearms.
+They offer a tangible window into the technological ambitions and capabilities of 19th-century Nepal.
+Scholars continue researching these weapons, uncovering new details about their construction, deployment, and impact on Nepal’s military posture.

 Learning From History